Mr. Khalid Anwer, Barrister-at-law, holds degrees in economics and law and is a graduate of St. John's College

-Jahanzeb’s recent advisory/ transaction engagements include (but are not limited to) advising the insurers/ reinsurers in the United Kingdom in an on-going dispute before the High Court in London arising out of the Rental Power Cases, advising JS Bank on all aspects of its acquisition of HSBC Middle East (Pakistani Operations), advising the Abu Dhabi Group (ADG) in relation to Singtel’s exit from Warid Pakistan (Private) Limited and advising National Bank of Pakistan in relation to the setting up of a power plant in Punjab.
+Jahanzeb’s recent advisory/ transaction engagements include (but are not limited to) advising the insurers/ reinsurers in the United Kingdom in a dispute before the High Court in London arising out of the Rental Power Cases, advising JS Bank on all aspects of its acquisition of HSBC Middle East (Pakistani Operations), advising the Abu Dhabi Group (ADG) in relation to Singtel’s exit from Warid Pakistan (Private) Limited and advising National Bank of Pakistan in relation to the setting up of a power plant in Punjab.
 Jahanzeb was earlier involved in advising the State Bank of Pakistan in relation to the introduction of the New Compensation & Benefit Structure and the revision of its existing remuneration structure.
 Jahanzeb is also engaged by various clients for the purpose of negotiating complex commercial contracts both in Pakistan and abroad.
 Jahanzeb was recently engaged by one of the largest industrial groups in Pakistan (Gul Ahmed Group) to negotiate their contract with Huntsman Corporation (a global multi-billion dollar chemical company) in Singapore.